jackokring/KRTPluginA/README.md

 Less technical: [Captain's log](https://jackokring.github.io/KRTPluginADemo/rocket.html) for less detail and more of an overview.

 ## Other Plugins (Ideas and Developments)
 [KRTPluginJ](https://github.com/jackokring/jqt-chromebook-arm/tree/libj-wrapper) might be an interesting idea.
-Itmust be GPL3 however due to licence restrictions.
+It must be GPL3 however due to licence restrictions.

 ## Index - Version - Demo